Archive for the ‘Computers’ Category

 Is Sprint Reading Your E-mail?

 We all know that Google has a huge database of your online searching and browsing interests.
-We know that every credit card company is tracking your spending habits more diligently than you do.
-We even know that your Windows operating system comes pre-configured with a clandestine application known as the WGA Notification tool, designed to [...]
+We also know that every credit card company is tracking your spending habits more diligently than you do.
+We even know that your Windows operating system comes pre-configured with a clandestine application called the WGA Notification tool, designed to [...]

 Posted on November 20, 2008 - by Venik